Campus Wireless Update 802.11n WiFi

 These directions will set your computer to automatically connect to NUwave.
 We support other operating systems on a case by case basis.

-If you need assistance with your connection, please visit the InfoCommons in 184 Snell Library for help or call 617-373-4357 (HELP).
+If you need assistance with your connection, please visit the InfoCommons on the first floor of Snell Library for help or call 617.373.4357 (xHELP).
 Students can visit the ResNet Resource Center for help as well.

 I am running Windows XP or Vista and I am being prompted for a domain when I login to NUwave (secured wireless).
 What should I do?